 What is the best laser engraver for anodized aluminum?

 Laser engraving on anodized aluminum is a tricky job that requires an equally powerful engraver.
 Most projects utilize 60-watt CO2 laser or 30W Fiber Laser.
 However, with slower speeds and more laser passes, a 20-watt laser will get the job done.
 That said, it is a good idea to use a laser engraver that handles aluminum well.
-We recommend using the Genimitsu CNC laser engraver (here is the amazon link) for all your anodized aluminum laser engraving projects.
+We recommend using the Ortur Laser Master 2 Pro (here is the amazon link) for all your anodized aluminum laser engraving projects.

 For Anodized Aluminum Engraving with a Diode Laser we would recommend the Makeblock Xtool D1 Laser Engraver

 The Makeblock xTool D1 Laser Engraver is an excellent choice for those looking for an engraver that is easy to use and has many features.

 This engraver has 60W motor power and 10W laser module output power.
 Not to mention, the laser spot and the compressed focus point increases the engraver’s effectiveness and accuracy.